 If the key to SMCB success is site aggregation and standardization, how else can these be achieved?
 Some pioneering property management firms, such as Jones Lang LaSalle, and design-build-operate-maintain firms such as McKinstry, are offering advanced energy management services within their menu of services.
 Utilities offer another point of possible aggregation, motivated to achieve ever-increasing energy-efficiency goals mandated by their regulators.
 The key enabling technologies for both property managers and utilities include advanced analytics services that combine utility meter data and external environmental and demographic data to deliver deep energy insights without the need for any onsite technology other than the utility’s meter.
 FirstFuel Software, which pioneered this approach, is increasingly targeting SMCBs, even with relatively dumb meters.
 Gridium, a relative newcomer, is leveraging the growing base of smart meters to gain insight into per-building energy use.

 While these approaches may not support the advanced demand response services enabled by onsite control systems, they could enable SMCBs to profitably participate in utility dynamic pricing programs that achieve many of the same goals.
 And solutions providers may find the revenue growth engine they seek.

-Tags: Building Systems, Energy Management, Green Buildings, Industrial Innovations, Smart Buildings Program
+Tags: Building Systems, Energy Efficient Buildings, Energy Management, Industrial Innovations, Smart Buildings Program

 | No Comments »